private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 to either of the other parties.

 The protocols described in this document depend on having three MPC parties execute them.
-The protocols described here are three parties that are secure with abort, even when one party is not honest.
+The protocols described here are secure with abort, even when one party is not honest.

 Concretely, this means that a single dishonest party cannot cause the value of inputs to be revealed.
 Also, a single dishonest party cannot alter the output of